uw-cheme512/uw-cheme512.github.io/grading.md

 Everything you submit in this class should be your own work.
 If you do need to "copy-paste" from the web or from other students' notebooks, this should be clearly cited.
 Using examples isn't entirely off-limits, but you learn by doing, not by copying.
 We will follow the [UW academic misconduct policy](https://www.washington.edu/cssc/facultystaff/academic-misconduct/) for any suspected instances of cheating on homework or exams.
 Any confirmed instances of cheating will result in a zero.
 Any 2nd instance of cheating will result in a zero for the entire course grade.

-Oh, and please do not use solution manuals or pass around homeworks from former students.
-Have some self-respect.

 ## Late Work

-Late assignments will be penalized by 10% for the first 0-24 hours and 10% for each additional day (including weekends and holidays).

 With the exception of pre-arrangement with the instructor in extenuating circumstances, **exams must be taken on the day scheduled**.
 No re-dos will be offered.